DecisionsDev/odm-docker-kubernetes/troubleshooting/LDAP/README.md

 The tool starts a pod named `ldap-sdk-tools` in the specified namespace (the current one by default) and an LDAP search is performed inside this pod using the [`ldapsearch` command line tool](https://docs.ldap.com/ldap-sdk/docs/tool-usages/ldapsearch.html).

-Windows users can either run the tool in the Windows Linux Sub-system or follow the instructions in [Usage on Windows](#usage-on-windows).
+Windows users can either run the tool in the Windows Subsystem for Linux (WSL) or follow the instructions in [Usage on Windows](#usage-on-windows).

 ## Requirements